schaui6/geek_out/README.md

 # Algorithms and Data Structures Practice

 ##Data Structures
-### Linked List
+## Linked List

 ### What is a Linked List?
 A linked list is a collection of nodes.
-Each node has two fields, an integer value and a pointer that points the the next node.
+Each node has two fields, an integer value and a pointer that points the the next node, which together represents a sequence.
 The last node points to a terminator used to signify the end of the list.
 ###Advantages:
 * Provides better memory management than arrays.
 * Linked lists are allocated memory at run time, so there is no waste in memory.